olgazju/blog_de_toolkit/README.md

-# blog_de_toolkit
+# Blog DE Toolkit

-`blog_de_toolkit` is a Python toolkit designed to streamline common data engineering tasks, such as loading and cleaning CSV data, as well as securely managing environment variables using `.env` files.
-This project also includes pre-commit hooks to ensure code quality and a GitHub Actions workflow to automate testing and linting.
+`blog_de_toolkit` is a Python module created for **demo purposes** as part of a blog post.
+It demonstrates common data engineering tasks such as loading and cleaning CSV data, securely managing environment variables using `.env` files, and enforcing code quality with **pre-commit hooks**.
+Additionally, it showcases a **GitHub Actions workflow** for automating tests and linting, illustrating best practices for CI/CD in Python projects.

 ## Features
 - **Load and clean data**: Remove duplicates and missing values from CSV files.